Aditya-Maindolia/Weather-Website/README.md

 this is done using Java Script.
 This programming language is used for adding interactivity and dynamic features to a website.
 It is a scripting language that runs on the client’s browser and allows to update the content of a webpage.

+# Fetching Data
+OpenWeather is a web application which provides features such as weather forecast and helps by providing API for developers to fetch data from its servers and database to implement on their projects.
+This Project also fetches all the required data such as Current Weather Condition, Wind Speed, Humidity for a specific region and the fetched data is then displayed in Website.